-Secondly, the Professional Services risk was increased at the review of the Corporate Risk Register in February 2020, due to the inability of the Board to recruit two qualified valuers despite two recruitment drives in 2019.
-Extra demand on the valuation team with the appeals cited for the cancelled hearings being continued, as well as the large number of appeals, has exacerbated the situation in relation to qualified staff.
+Finally, the staffing risk was increased at the review of the Corporate Risk Register in February 2020 and remained high in the February 2021 report, due to the inability of the Board to recruit two qualified valuers despite two recent recruitment drives.
+This has now been resolved with the recent recruitment of two qualified staff, although there are still core vacancies that require to be filled.